Sophronius of Jerusalem: Elected Patriarch

 Although unsuccessful in his mission to condemn Monoenergism, Sophronius was elected patriarch of Jerusalem in 634.
 Soon after his enthronement he forwarded his noted synodical letter to Pope Honorius I and to the Eastern patriarchs, explaining the orthodox belief in the two natures, human and divine, of Christ, as opposed to Monoenergism, which he viewed as a subtle form of heretical Monophysitism (which posited a single divine nature for Christ).
-Moreover, he composed a Florilegium (“Anthology”) of some 600 texts from the Early Church Fathers in favour of the Christian tenet of Dyothelitism (positing both human and divine wills in Christ).
-This document also is lost.
+Moreover, he composed a Florilegium ("Anthology") of some 600 texts from the Early Church Fathers in favour of the Christian tenet of Dyothelitism (positing both human and divine wills in Christ).

 Teachings

-In his Christmas sermon of 634, Sophronius was more concerned with keeping the clergy in line with the Chalcedonian view of God, giving only the most conventional of warnings of the Saracen advance on Palestine, commenting that the Saracens already controlled Bethlehem.
-Sophronius, who viewed the Saracen control of Palestine as "unwitting representatives of God's inevitable chastisement of weak and wavering Christians", died soon after the fall of Jerusalem to the caliph Umar I in 637, but not before he had negotiated the recognition of civil and religious liberty for Christians in exchange for tribute - an agreement known as Umari Treaty.
-The caliph himself came to Jerusalem, and met with the patriarch at the Church of the Holy Sepulchre.
-Sophronius invited Umar to pray there, but Umar declined, fearing to endanger the Church's status as a Christian temple.
+In his Christmas sermon of 634, Sophronius was more concerned with keeping the clergy in line with Chalcedonian Christianity, giving only the most conventional of warnings of the Muslim advance on Palestine, commenting that they already controlled Bethlehem.
+Sophronius, who viewed the Muslim control of Palestine as "unwitting representatives of God's inevitable chastisement of weak and wavering Christians", died soon after the fall of Aelia to the caliph Umar in 637, but not before he had negotiated the recognition of civil and religious liberty for Christians in exchange for tribute - an agreement known as Umar's Assurance.

+Umar came to Jerusalem and met with the patriarch at the Church of the Holy Sepulchre.
+Sophronius invited Umar to pray there, but Umar declined, fearing that it would endanger the Church's status.
+According to the Passion of the 60 Martyrs of Gaza, Sophronius was executed by Amr ibn al-As for baptising Muslim converts in a period of heightened tensions when an earthquake destroyed an early mosque on the Temple Mount.

+In the seven homilies surviving from his brief tenure as Patriarch of Jerusalem, Sophronius taught (in keeping with the Cappadocian theological tradition) that while the Essence of God is ineffable and cannot be seen or beheld by anyone, the energy or power of God, distinct from the Essence is what can be beheld and participated in.
+Regarding John the Baptist in his Homily on the Baptism of Christ, he states "And when the holy man has done this, straightaway he sees the heavens open and the Spirit descending thence from the Father, not in its own essence—for that is beyond the power of human eyes—but flying down in the form of a dove and lighting on Christ himself, as being of like kind and kin and sharing the same divinity."
+This theology of the "Essence-Energies Distinction" would be crucial in theological debates in Byzantium in the mid-late Middle Ages, and was one of the theological issues separating the Roman Catholic Church and the Eastern Orthodox Church after the East-West Schism of 1054 AD.